daneroo/scrobble-books-data/apps/scrape-ng/README.md

 ## TODO

+- [x] validate login
+- [ ] add retry logic - getItemsFromReviewURL
+- [ ] validate what can be accomplished with no login (cheerio?)
+- [ ] test and document the columns schema
+- [ ] column specifiers as data
 - [ ] run test on GitHub Actions/act
 - [ ] Document Navigation for scraping
 - [ ] add some tests